Advent of Code 2015 - Day 18 - Like a GIF For Your Yard

 };

-Their is a little guard logic above to ensure that any adjacent subject light is within the bounds of the grid.
-Supplying this function partial applied with the desired upper-bounds we are able to begin codifying the animation state transitions.
+There is a little guard logic above to ensure that any adjacent subject light is within the bounds of the grid.
+By partially applying this function with the desired upper-bounds, we can begin codifying the animation state transitions.

 const animate = (neighboursFor: Neighbours) => (